curationexperts/cypripedium/README.md

 3. Run `solr_wrapper`; check in your browser at `localhost:8983/solr` to see it running.
 4. Run `fcrepo_wrapper`; check in your browser at `localhost:8984/rest` to see it running.
 5. Run `sidekiq`.
 You can see it running at localhost:3000/sidekiq
-6. Run `redis-server`; Reids will run, you can check redis running by running `redis-cli ping` in a new window
+6. Run `redis-server`; Redis will run, you can check redis running by running `redis-cli ping` in a new window

 ## Data setup